Learn the best northern lights photography tips, camera settings, and planning tools.

 Shutter Speed & ISO Settings – Northern Lights Photography

 The following section will teach you how to photograph the northern lights for beginners, providing basic methodology and camera technique.

 I grouped shutter speed & ISO together due to the fact that you’ll need to change them both at the same time, since they directly reflect on one another.

 After a few hours of photographing the Northern Lights using the skill sets provided below you will easily be able to adjust both of these settings simultaneously, obtaining great results.

 Ask yourself the following questions to determine the camera shutter speed and ISO settings for northern lights photography.

 Question 1: How Quickly is the Aurora Moving Through the Sky?

-Keeping your exposure time between 5-25 seconds will work very well for shooting the northern lights.
+Best Shutter Speed for Northern Lights Photography: Keeping your shutter speed / exposure time between 5-25 seconds will work very well for shooting the northern lights.
 When the aurora is moving quickly, try 5-7 second exposures, when it’s not moving as quickly try 10-25 second exposures.

 You can increase or decrease these times as you see fit, they are just rules of thumb!

 Question 2: How Bright is the Aurora in the Sky?